laurentbubba/homeview-frontend/README.md

-A frontend app for the backend which is called homeview-project (regretfully not called back-end), will show tasks at the start
+A frontend app for the backend which is called homeview-backend, will show tasks at the start

+Now also has a meal randomizer based on recipes saved